 Reportage, general news

 I've worked on staff for Florida and California newspapers and I now freelance from San Diego, currently as a contract photographer for ZUMA Press and working anywhere editorial assignments take me.
+I also teach photography courses for a local non-profit adult education organization.

 So... why photojournalism?